Insulin in Pregnancy

 While you take insulin injections during pregnancy, it is essential to monitor the glucose levels regularly and not miss or delay taking the injections.

 It is safe to administer insulin injections during pregnancy.
-But should be careful of not missing or delaying insulin administration/ injecting excess insulin causes low sugar levels or hypoglycemia.
+But should be careful not to miss or delaying insulin administration/inject excess insulin causing low sugar levels or hypoglycemia.

 • Excess sweating